-He climbs into bed, careful not to pull on the red silk of her dress.
+He climbs into bed, careful not to pull the silk of her dress.
 His body commas around hers.
 She is smaller than he remembers.
 The warmth that radiates through her back is shocking.
-He wonders for a moment if the doctors have it wrong, if she is not near to death at all.
+For a moment he wonders if the doctors have it wrong, if she is not near death at all.

 “Wait,” she says.
 “Shut your eyes.”

 “Are they closed?”

 The mattress shifts.
 Michael hears a faint rustling and the clacking of bobby pins against the nightstand.
 He imagines Leslie’s buzzed head like that of a baby chick’s, frosted in down.